Advice to Clients

 Please ensure you maintain social distancing with our staff.

-As the majority of our staff continue to work from home, our phone lines may be busier than usual.
+As many of our staff continue to work from home, our phone lines may be busier than usual.
 However, we want to reassure you that our Reception and Client Relationship teams are working hard to ensure your enquiries are dealt with as efficiently as possible.

 Existing clients – please continue to email or telephone your usual lawyer and team

 New clients – please complete the enquiry form on our website and we will get back to you as soon as possible.
-Alternatively, you can email the following Partners directly:
+Alternatively, you can email the following senior team members directly:

 - Family – Jim Gridley